-These unaudited interim financial statements, including comparatives, have been prepared in accordance with International Accounting Standards ("IAS") 34 'Interim Financial Reporting' ("IAS 34") using accounting policies consistent with the International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These unaudited interim financial statements, including comparatives, have been prepared in accordance with International Accounting Standards ("IAS") 34 'Interim Financial Reporting' ("IAS 34") using accounting policies consistent with the IFRS Accounting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").

-These unaudited interim consolidated financial statements were authorized by the Board of Directors of the Company on February 26, 2024.
+These unaudited interim consolidated financial statements were authorized by the Board of Directors of the Company on February 26, 2025.